AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module6/ex3.md

 ![Upgrade Launch](./images/rules.png)

-Click to open the rule **Create Account**.
+Click to open the rule `Create Account`.

 ![Upgrade Launch](./images/newrulecracc.png)

-Open the action **Adobe Experience Platform - Send Beacon**.
+Open the action `Adobe Experience Platform - Send Beacon`.
 You'll then see this:

 ![Launch Setup](./images/beaconconfig.png)

-In Schema Mapping, you need to add the following Keys and Values to the Send Beacon-action:
+In Schema Mapping, you need to add the following Keys and Values to the Send Beacon action:

 | Source Value                 | Target Schema Field               |
 |:-------------------------------------------| :------------------ |